Colourful components in $k$-caterpillars and planar graphs: Complexity on trees

+Note that a graph is colourful if and only if it does not contain a bad path.

+We say that a solution to $\CC$ is \emph{optimal} if it is a solution of minimum size.

-\begin{lemma}[] Let $G$ be a coloured caterpillar with colourful stars such that at least two colours appear at least twice in $G$.
-Then there exists an optimal solution $S$ to {\CC} on $G$ such that $S \subseteq B$, where $B$ is the backbone of $G$. \end{lemma} \begin{proof} Let $V$ be the vertex set of $G$ and $f(G) := |\{u \in V \mid \exists v \in V, v \neq u, c(v) = c(u)\}|$ denote the number of vertices whose colour appears at least twice in $G$.
-Notice that if at least two colours appear at least twice in $G$, then $f(G) \geq 4$.
-One can easily check that if $f(G) = 4$, then there always exists an optimal solution $S \subseteq B$ on $G$, so we suppose $f(G) \geq 5$.
+\begin{lemma} Let $G$ be a coloured pseudocaterpillar with colourful stars such that at least two colours appear at least twice in~$G$.
+Then there exists an optimal solution $S$ to {\CC} for $G$ such that $S \subseteq E(B)$, where $B$ is the backbone of~$G$. \end{lemma} \begin{proof} Note that, since every star of $G$ is colourful and at least two colours appear at least twice in $G$, the backbone $B$ must contain at least $2$ vertices.
+For simplicity, let $x_0, \dots, x_t$ be the vertices in $V(B)$ ordered such that $\{x_i, x_{i+1}\} \in E(B)$ for all $i \in \{0,\dots,t-1\}$, and $\{x_t, x_0\} \in E(B)$ when $B$ is a cycle.